Kahvedzic/Southern-Water-Corp/README.md

 # Insights Deep Dive

-Filtered Dataframes with Box Plots - Seeking Potential Outliers
+Filtered Dataframes with Box Plots - Seeking Potential Outliers:

 * It is very likely we will see differences in the overall populations of Pre-Failure vs. Post Failure.
 To visualise this difference, we should separate our datasets, filtering for when the Pump Failure is = 0 or when the Pump Failure =1 and see what trends emerge.
 * Using the dataframe_raw dataset, create two boxplots specifically for when the Pump has failed (i.e. Pump Failure = 1) and 0 (Pump is in normal operations).